 “Are you thinking the worst?
 Thinking of ending it all?”

 However you want to phrase it.
 Even if sounds preposterous.
 Even if that person is the absolute last person on Earth that you’d think could do something so extreme.
 You could save their life and this is no exaggeration.

-The biggest killer of men under 50 is suicide.
+The biggest killer of men under 50 is SUICIDE.

 FACT: More men die from suicide and attempted suicide than from cancer.
 Even more women attempt suicide.
 If you haven’t seen it already, Horizon produced a documentary that aired on BBC 2, called “Stopping Male Suicide”.
 Please do watch it.
 Even if it’s not for your own benefit, but to recognise the warning signs in others.
-The embedded video below is a great short film explaining the effects of depression:
+The link below is a great short film explaining the terrible effects of depression: